mistryishan25/Nutrition-Optimized-Menu-Planning/README.md

 ### Comparative Analysis of Combined vs. Individual Optimization
 ### Impact of Relaxing Diversity Constraints
 ### Price Sensitivity Analysis
+This analysis examines the impact of item price variations on menu composition, essential for business profitability and consumer satisfaction.
+To maintain profitability and customer appeal, businesses like McDonald’s must understand how price adjustments affect menu choices.
+Similarly, consumers' purchasing decisions are influenced by price changes, emphasizing affordability and value.
+We conduct two experiments from dual perspectives: one focused on business considerations, such as maintaining profitability amidst price fluctuations, and the other on consumer preferences, emphasizing affordability and value in menu offerings."

 ## Conclusion